CYX22222003/ProjectKorolev/README.md

 - **Structured database for user personal information**: Store the username, email and user password for authentication
 - **Note-taking editor**: Built-in note-taking editor for metal health practitioners to add additional notes such as the modelities of therapy
 - **Document preview**: Enable users to preview focuments uploaded to cloud storage.
 - *current progress*: We have implemented the cloud storage and database for users to store and extract documents.
-The text editior is also available for users.
-We are still working on implementing the document preview
+The text editior and document preview window are also available for users to improve interactivity and UI/UX.
 <img src="/ProjectKorolev/images/image3.png" >